Episode 4, Season 1

 In many ways, the U.S. has fallen short of its ideals.
 How can we explain this to students—particularly in the context of discussing slavery?
 Professor Steven Thurston Oliver has this advice for teachers: Face your fears.

-- Teaching Tolerance: Text, James Baldwin: Art, Sexuality and Civil Rights
+- Learning for Justice: Text, James Baldwin: Art, Sexuality and Civil Rights

 - Teaching Hard History: Text Library, The Underground Railroad (1871)